edd-e/Notes/Topics/vim.md

 # vim<!-- omit in toc -->

 vim is a text editor.
-It is available on most operating sytems.
+It is available on most operating systems.

 ## Table of contents<!-- omit in toc -->